ramorel/ramorel.github.io/_pages/dissertation_3.md

-accept that schools in the “treatment” group and the “control” group are different in many ways, some of which we can statistically control for, some of which (the more pernicious of which) we cannot because they are unobservd.
+accept that schools in the “treatment” group and the “control” group are different in many ways, some of which we can statistically control for, some of which (the more pernicious of which) we cannot because they are unobserved.
 But we can make a reasonable assumption–that, regardless of their differences, the schools in the two groups have *parallel trends* in the outcome measure in absence of the treatment.
 That is to say, while the schools have different *levels* of an outcome, the *trends